zephyrproject-rtos/zephyr/doc/introduction/introducing_zephyr.rst

 Distinguishing Features
 ***********************

-Zephyr offers a large and evergrowing number of features including:
+Zephyr offers a large and ever growing number of features including:

 **Extensive suite of Kernel services**
    Zephyr offers a number of familiar services for development: